 I do come bearing some good news!

 The tools we have now for seeing the problems in our technical world are catching up with the problems our technical life is creating!
-If you combine applications like New Relic, Jenkins, Chef, Pagerduty, Jira, Slack etc, you can create some really sleek production and feedback pipelines.
-There are over 120 services on AWS that can do almost anything with.
+If you combine applications like New Relic, Jenkins, Chef, Pagerduty, Jira, Slack, etc, you can create some really sleek production and feedback pipelines.
+There are over 120 services on AWS that can do almost anything.